 Just because a parent refuses to pay child support doesn’t mean it can’t be collected.
 The Child Support Enforcement Unit can garnish wages, claim a portion of unemployment benefits or a tax refund, and in extreme cases, seize the contents of a non-payor’s bank accounts.
 The parent could even lose their driver’s license and go to jail for refusing to obey a court order.

 Child support can be a complicated matter.
 At the Law Office of Richard Roman Shum, we can assist you in determining what you owe or can expect to receive, but if there are special circumstances or your ex is being deceptive about income, you want a diligent and determined attorney in your corner.
 We will help you get the support your children need or ensure that the amount you are being asked to pay is fair.
-For more information or to schedule a confidential consultation, contact us today.
+For more information or to schedule a free and confidential consultation, contact us us today.